Translate

 Implementation

-We timetable 1:1 reading, buddy reading, independent reading and every class has a story or text read to them at the end of every day.
+We timetable 1:1 reading, independent 'free' reading, fluency reading and every class has a story or text read to them at the end of every day.
 This enables us to model good practice and to give all children the chance to access literature that might challenge them as readers.
 Class texts are used to enhance English lessons and to extend vocabulary.
 We know that a rich vocabulary is key to academic success.
 The skills of language acquisition are transferable across the whole school curriculum.

 Impact